Understanding Recurrent Neural Architectures by Analyzing and Synthesizing Long Distance Dependencies in Benchmark Sequential Datasets: Computing Dependency Decay Curves of Artificial Datasets

 \subsection{Strictly \emph{k}-Piecewise Languages (SP\emph{k})}

-The experiments in Section 3.2 and 3.3 are based on synthetic datasets generated using SP\emph{k} languages.
-Here we introduce SP\emph{k} languages, following \cite{Rogers2010,Fu2011,Avcu2017}.

 SP\emph{k} languages form a subclass of regular languages.
 Subregular languages can be identified by mechanisms much less complicated than Finite-State Automata.
-Many aspects of human language such as local and non local dependencies are similar to subregular languages \cite{Jager2012}.
-More importantly, there are certain types of long distance (non local) dependencies in human language which allow finite-state characterization \cite{Heinz2010}.
-These type of LDDs can easily be characterizable by SP\emph{k} languages and can be easily extended to other processes.
+Many aspects of human language such as local and non-local dependencies are similar to subregular languages \cite{Jager2012}.
+More importantly, there are certain types of long distance (non-local) dependencies in human language which allow finite-state characterization \cite{Heinz2010}.
+These type of LDDs can easily be characterized by SP\emph{k} languages and can be easily extended to other processes.

 A language \emph{L}, is described by a finite set of unique symbols \( \Sigma \) and \( \Sigma \)* (\emph{free monoid}) is a set of finite sequences or strings of zero or more elements from \(\Sigma \).